HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="custom-property-names.png",
   caption="The most popular custom property names.", description="A chart listing the most popular custom properties names.
 The results are given for mobile, as desktop is always within a percent or two.
-The results are: --wp-style--color--link, 18.1%.  --wp-admin-theme-color, 7.5%.  --red, --blue, and --gren are all at 7.2%.  --dark and --white are both at 7.1%.  --primary and --secondary are at 6.9%.  --gray-dark, 6.8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=205956063&format=interactive", sheets_gid="725813203", sql_file="custom_property_names.sql"
+The results are: --wp-style--color--link, 18.1%.  --wp-admin-theme-color, 7.5%.  --red, --blue, and --green are all at 7.2%.  --dark and --white are both at 7.1%.  --primary and --secondary are at 6.9%.  --gray-dark, 6.8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=205956063&format=interactive", sheets_gid="725813203", sql_file="custom_property_names.sql"